bodekerscientific/Duplexity/README.md

 ## Installation

+We have not yet made Duplexity pip-installable, as the project is still in the early development stages.
+This means the code is constantly changing, and we currently don't guarantee backwards compatibility when changes are made.
+Once a stable release of Duplexity is available, we will upload Duplexity to PyPI to make it pip-installable.

-We have not yet made Duplexity pip-installable.
-Currently the best way to use Duplexity is to clone the repo locally.
-Follow these steps to install Duplexity:
+### Follow these steps to install Duplexity:

 #### Prerequisites
 Ensure you have the following prerequisites installed on your system: